abcsds/dotfiles/vim/vim.symlink/settings/README.md

 ## Vim Settings

-General vim overrides/settings should be put in a separate file named `yadr-{descriptive-name}.vim`.
+General vim overrides/settings should be put in a separate file named `general-{descriptive-name}.vim`.